Skip to Content

 Further Study Opportunities

 Students and staff across the degree also take part in a number of discussion groups, workshops and conferences both within and outside the University.
-There is the opportunity to organise and/or participate in the School's annual PG conference ('Common Ground') and weekly research seminars.
+There is the opportunity to organise and/or participate in the School's annual PG conference ('Common Ground') and regular research seminars.

 Internationally Renowned Experts